bitcointranscripts/bitcointranscripts/scalingbitcoin/montreal-2015/privacy-and-fungibility.md

 ---
-title: Privacy And Fungibility
+title: Privacy and Scalability
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['privacy', 'fungibility', 'lightning', 'scalability']
+tags: ['privacy']
 ---

-Privacy and scalability

 Even though Bitcoin is the worst privacy system ever, everyone in the community very strongly values privacy.

 There are at least three things: